CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 An even more elementary example is *Scary Maze Game*.
 The player would expect their win condition to be completing a series of mazes, but in reality their is only one level, and no way of winning - a reality that comes suddenly, shockingly, and hilariously into focus when the jumpscare comes.
 In mental modelling terms,

 But comedy doesn't begin or end with punchlines.
 If you've ever heard Norm Macdonald's <a href="https://www.youtube.com/watch?v=jJN9mBRX3uo"><strong>moth joke</strong></a>, you'll know how much craft goes in to setting up a joke, how much comic tension can be wrung out of the fact you just can't tell where it's going.
 Suspense is followed by surprise; the audience's anticipation of the punchline heightens the eventual moment of release.
-This too is an affordance of both content and systems, especially in the case of puzzlers.

-Now, *Understanding Systems Surprise* recognises .
-However, it doesn't make explicit that this moment can be funny.
+This too can be affected on a systemic level, particularly when designing puzzles.

+Now, *Understanding Systems Surprise* recognises "puzzle games as a genre commonly use [a] pattern of setting up rules and then bending them" in how their systems are designed.
+However, it doesn't make explicit how puzzles resemble a classic setup and punchline structure.
+Consider the following.
+You present a player with two separate mechanics.
+You tutorialise each of these in their own separate levels.
+Then, you put them together,

+This is, in other words, game designer Arvi Teikari's philosophy behind *Bab Is You*:

 Puzzle games especially lend themselves to telling this type of joke on a systemic level.
 They're already built around the release of a satisfying solution - so what if